Pollution Prevention and Resource Recycling

 Based on Shiga Prefecture’s Ordinance 25, Clause 1; Concerning the Reduction of Impact on the Air Environment of Shiga Prefecture, Shiga Works requested and was awarded the designation of a place of business working to reduce its environmental impact on the air.
 We are striving to control and reduce smoke-related air pollutants.

-Result of air pollutant measurements in FY2022
+Result of air pollutant measurements in FY2025

-Shiga Works (according to the Hino environmental pollution control agreement)
+Shiga Works (according to the Hino Environmental Pollution Control Agreement)

 Material Facility Regulation value Results